How To Stop Getting Other People's Mail

 A common annoyance some people experience when moving into a new place is dealing with mail meant for the previous resident.
 This happens more often than you might expect, and it can range from a minor inconvenience to a major source of frustration, depending on how much mail you receive and how the post office reacts to your concerns.

-You have several options for dealing with mail from a previous resident if it starts getting too much.
-Most of these won’t take too much effort.
+You have several ways to stop mail from previous owners or tenants, and luckily it usually won’t take too much effort.

 1. Write "No Longer at This Address" on Unwanted Mail

-The easiest way to stop unwanted mail is to write "No Longer at This Address" on the unwanted envelopes and return them to your mailbox.
+The easiest way to stop getting mail for previous residents is to write "No Longer at This Address" on the unwanted envelopes and return them to your mailbox.
 The mailman will pick them up the post office will update its system to show that the previous resident no longer lives at your address.

 Another thing you can do with unwanted mail is to write “Return to Sender” on each envelope and leave it out in your mailbox.
 It’s a good idea to cross out the barcode as well.
 Sometimes, due to confusion in the post office, your mail carrier might return the envelope to the office, only for them to send it straight back to you.
 Crossing out the barcode will prevent the letter from getting processed automatically, triggering a manual inspection.